EnsembleUI/ensemble_docs_archived/docs/introduction.md

 ### 8. Marking tasks as completed

-Finally, we want to update the `completed` field when the checkbox is toggled.
+Finally, we want to update the `completed` field in the table when the checkbox is toggled.
 Similar to a button that takes a `onTap` property, the checkbox takes a `onChange` property.
 We'll use this property to trigger a new API call, `updateToDo`.

-According to Airtable's documentation, they expect a `PATCH` request with a body like this:
+According to Airtable's documentation, they expect a `PATCH` request with a body:

 ```json
 "records": [